JuliaIO/EzXML.jl/docs/src/index.md

 ```

 If you are new to this package, read [the manual page](manual.md) first.
 It
 provides a general guide to the package.
-[The references page](references.md)
+[The reference page](reference.md)
 offers a full documentation for each function and [the developer notes
 page](devnotes.md) explains about the internal design for developers.